Olamarx/react-to-do-app/README.md

 - Create a new folder.
 - Open your console in the new folder and run this command: `https://github.com/Olamarx/react-to-do-app.git`.
-- Open index.html file with your code editor, and run it with a live server extension.
+- Run this command on your terminal to install all the dependencies: `npm i`.
-- You're done!
+- Finally, run this command to start a local server of the project: `npm start`.

 ## Authors